Tips to transform your garden in a month or less

-Deck chairs, beanbags, benches, wire chairs – no matter your style or space constraints, there's an outdoor seating option for you that can take your garden from outdoor storage space to instant entertaining area.
-Arrange a mix-and-match selection to create informal, intimate seating that is ideal for guests and helps to bring the comfort outdoors.
+Deck chairs, beanbags, benches, wire chairs – no matter your style or space constraints, there's an outdoor seating option for you.
+Switching up your seating arrangement can take your garden from outdoor storage space to instant entertaining area.
+A mix-and-match selection will create a comfortable, informal atmosphere that’s ideal for a garden party with friends.

-It's dirty work but someone has to do it... a few hours pulling weeds, trimming back and clearing paths and giving the furniture a good clean, is key to making your outdoor space seem brighter.
+It's dirty work but someone’s got to do it.
+Spend a few hours pulling weeds, trimming back and clearing paths and giving the furniture a good clean to instantly make your outdoor space seem brighter.

-You'd be amazed what a difference a statement accessory or two can make to a garden: fairy lights illuminate the area, coloured glass lanterns dotted around the ground help establish mood lighting, while adding a colourful cushion – or ten – can lift the space and create a cosy atmosphere.
+Accessories aren’t the first thing you associate with gardens but you’d be amazed at what they can do for the feel of your outdoor space.
+Fairy lights create warmth, coloured glass lanterns dotted around the ground help establish mood lighting and adding a colourful cushion – or ten – can create a really cosy atmosphere.

-When it comes to exterior decor, try limiting yourself to two or three colours for a cohesive and elegant look that feels like an extension of the house.
-White is always fresh, always classic, while citrusy shades add a vibrant energy.
+When it comes to outside decor, try limiting yourself to two or three colours for a cohesive look that feels like an extension of the house.
+White feels fresh while brighter citrus shades can add vibrancy.

 One of this season's Pinterest-worthy gardening trends brings some urban cool to nature.
 It's all about upcycling breeze-blocks.
 With their convenient rectangular shape and easy stacking potential, they're great for making modular planters, flower and tea light holders and even bird houses – they also create a striking graphic look.
 Breeze-blocks work well in small spaces (you can build up), are cheap and look chic.

-If you want to keep your outside space from looking messy and unkempt, spend a couple of days setting up a low-maintenance border – just invest in a half-moon edger to help you along.
-Just be sure you're not digging into any drainage pipes before you get started!
+If you want to keep your outside space from looking messy and unkempt, spend a couple of days putting in a low-maintenance border.
+You can use anything to create a border – why not try painted pebbles, paving stones or even coloured logs.
+Go on, get creative.

-Creating a paved area outside is helpful when you want to smarten up your garden, whether you want to make a path or create a designated patio area for entertaining.
-Check out this DIY guide on how to do it at Gardeners' World.
+Creating a paved area outside is a simple way to smarten up your garden.
+Whether you want to make a path or create a designated patio area for entertaining, check out this DIY guide on how to do it at Gardeners World.

-If you have a few weekends to spare and are looking for a high-impact, high-reward garden idea, think about creating a pond, which adds colour, light, movement and even sound to your outdoor space.
-It's also a great way to attract wildlife like insects and birds.
+If you have a week or a few weekends to spare and you’re looking for a high-impact, high-reward garden idea then you might want to consider adding a pond to your garden.
+It adds colour, light, movement and even sound to your outdoor space.
+And it’s a great way to attract wildlife like insects and birds.

 Now here's a revolutionary idea: you can actually use your garden to, you know, grow stuff.

-It's satisfying work, fun for the whole family and can save you money in the long run.
-Growing your own vegetables is also relatively straightforward – and doesn't require a huge amount of space.
-In order to make it work, you need a sunny spot (vegetables require six to eight hours of direct sun a day), lots of water and rich soil.
+It's satisfying work, fun for the whole family and it can save you money in the long run.
+Growing your own vegetables is relatively straightforward and doesn't require a huge amount of space.
+In order to make it work, you’ll need a sunny spot, lots of water and rich soil.